-In a recent blogpost, the security team at Microsoft has warned about the rise of BlueKeep vulnerability and has announced that more destructive BlueKeep attacks are on the horizon.
+In a recent blogpost, the security team at Microsoft has warned about the rise of BlueKeep vulnerability – the windows security issue and has announced that more destructive BlueKeep attacks are on the horizon.

 It has urged companies and users to update software and apply patches if they’ve not done it yet.